 For Armistice Day the city organises various events, including a poppy parade, a special Last Post at 11:00 and a concert.
 On average, 5,000 people gather in the Ypres city centre, most of them tourists, and watch the ceremony on a large screen on the Market Square.

-You can find the full programme and information for reservations and parking on Ypres tourism’s website.
+Find the full programme and information for reservations and parking on the town's official website.